ZeusWPI/events/README.md

 In development, no roles or permissions are required to access the application.
 However, only board members will be visible as organizers.

+Some modules require external API keys.
+The will fail to launch without them and by result the application will fail to start You can find each API key in the [example env file](./.env.example).
+If you don't have an API key you should remove the startup of the relevant module inside the [main file](./cmd/api/main.go).

 ### Quickstart

 1. Install all tools listed in the [asdf tool versions file](./.tool-versions).